nemecek-filip/App-ideas/README.md

 - [Photos organizer](photos-organizer.md) - easy and quick wait to organize photos into albums

 - [PrivateCam](private-cam.md) - private camera and photo album

+- **Haptic timer** - for people presenting.
+The app could emit light haptic every 5 minutes for example to help with pacing and then strong one when time is almost out.

 - [Sharing photos to Apple TV](Image-Sharing-to-Apple-TV.md) - let users easily share photos to Apple TV, the current AirPlay solution in iOS is cumbersome